michellepace/prompts-one-place/words.md

+> [!TIP]
-Collect powerful prompting words over prompts prompts: Specific either to the industry you are currently in (e.g., mining, banking, manufacturing, digital media, etc.), or the tasks that you are doing.
+> Collect powerful prompting words over prompts prompts: Specific either to the industry you are currently in (e.g., mining, banking, manufacturing, digital media, etc.), or the tasks that you are doing.
 Like words a Designer would know ("modal navigation drawer", "warmer greys", "Tighter information density"), but I don't.
 Or words an Engineer knows, but I don't ("monolithic", "modular", "single purpose").

 Having a collection of right words, means I can easily write: